 Inocencia Solis – First Great Filipina Sprint Champion

-In 1950 she won three gold medals at the National Inter-Scholastic Athletic Association Meet (NISSA) (these meets were the forerunner to the Palarong Pambansa which started in 1975).
+In 1950 she won three gold medals at the National Inter-Scholastic Athletic Association Meet (NISSA).
+These meets were the forerunner to the Palarong Pambansa, which started in 1975.

 Asian Games Champion

-In 1958 Solis became a household name when she won the Asian Games 100m gold medal in 12.5s, in front of two Japanese runners in Tokyo and was named athlete of the year.
-She would team up with Ferrer, Irene Penuela and Francisca Sanopol to take the silver medal this time in the 4×100 (49.0s).
+In 1958 Inocencia Solis became a household name when she won the Asian Games 100m gold medal in 12.5s in front of two Japanese runners in Tokyo and was named athlete of the year.
+In doing so, Solis broke the long-standing national record of 12.6s set in 1940 by Juana Espiritu of Sorsogon.

-.List of Performances by Inocencia Solis
+List of Performances by Inocencia Solis

 - 1950 National School Champion 100,200, Long Jump (National Records)

-- 1953 PRISAA and National Champion
+- 1953 BPISAA and National Champion 13.2/27.0

 - 1954 Asian Games (Bronze) 26.5 200m 26.2s (heats) (National Record) Asian Games (Bronze) 4x100m (50.4s)

-- 1958 Asian Games (Gold) 100m 12.5s Asian Games (Silver) 4x100m (49.0s)
+- 100m 12.5s Asian Games (Silver)